cloudant-labs/graphdb-slate/source/includes/api/_search.md

 `sort` | Specifies the sort order of the results.
 In a grouped search (i.e. when group_field is used), this specifies the sort order within a group.
 The default sort order is relevance. | yes | JSON | A JSON string of the form "fieldname<type>" or -fieldname<type> for descending order, where fieldname is the name of a string or number field and type is either number or string or a JSON array of such strings.
 The type part is optional and defaults to number.
 Some examples are "foo", "-foo", "bar<string>", "-foo<number>" and ["-foo<number>", "bar<string>"].
 String fields used for sorting must not be analyzed fields.
 The field(s) used for sorting must be indexed by the same indexer used for the search query.
 `stale` | Don't wait for the index to finish building to return results. | yes | string | ok

+<aside class="warning">Do not combine the `bookmark` and `stale` options.
+The reason is that both these options constrain the choice of shard replicas to use for determining the response.
+When used together, the options can result in problems when attempting to contact slow or unavailable replicas.</aside>

 ### Query Syntax

 > Example search query: